maxisam/ngx-clipboard/README.md

 Or

-You can just use copyFromContent from clipboard.service to copy any text you dynamically created.  (the second parameter is the [Angular Renderer](https://angular.io/api/core/Renderer))
+You can just use copyFromContent from clipboard.service to copy any text you dynamically created.

 **PLEASE CHECK WITH PLUNKER FIRST**